Cigarette smoking has slowly been declining in the United States. But many alternatives have been gaining popularity.

 A rubber hose attached to a mouthpiece through which smoke is pulled

-Small packets of the tobacco mixture burned in waterpipes are sold in a variety of flavors, such as apple, mint, and cappuccino.
-People can smoke waterpipes alone, but waterpipes are often used in social settings, with multiple people sharing the same mouthpiece.
+Small packets of the tobacco mixture are sold in various flavors.
+People can smoke waterpipes alone.
+However, waterpipes are often used in social settings.
+Multiple people commonly share the same mouthpiece.

 Exposure to the same toxins as cigarettes but in higher quantities.
-The smoke produced by a waterpipe contains high levels of many of the same toxic compounds found in cigarettes, including carbon monoxide, heavy metals, and chemicals linked to cancer.
-These toxins and chemicals are associated with lung, stomach, bladder, and esophageal cancers and have been known to clog arteries and cause heart disease and respiratory diseases, such a lung disease called emphysema that causes difficulty breathing.
+Waterpipe smoke contains high levels of many toxic compounds found in cigarettes.
+These include carbon monoxide, heavy metals, and chemicals linked to cancer.

 Potential to spread infectious disease.
-Sharing a waterpipe with other people can increase the risk of contracting or transmitting diseases, such as tuberculosis, and viruses, such as herpes and hepatitis, especially if the mouthpieces are not cleaned properly.
+Sharing a waterpipe with other people increases the risk transferring diseases and viruses.
+Especially if the mouthpieces are not cleaned properly.